ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## How to run stand-up?

 1. open jira
-1. going through the tickets in the jira board one by one to
+1. going through the tickets in the jira board person by person
    1. keep jira board up to date
    1. discuss progress
    1. identify blockers